Confidence intervals for functionals in constrained inverse problems via data-adaptive sampling-based calibration: Interval construction methodology

-Although the assumed data-generating process given by \Cref{eq:sampling_data_gen} is less general than that of $\by \sim P_{\bx^*}$ assumed in \Cref{sec:background}, it is still sufficiently general to contain the application areas mentioned in \Cref{sec:context_and_related_work}.
-Slightly generalizing the form of the additive noise distribution would make the construction of the Berger--Boos set more complicated, but is possible in principle.
+Although the assumed data-generating process in \Cref{eq:sampling_data_gen} is less general than $\by \sim P_{\bx^*}$ assumed in \Cref{sec:background}, it is sufficiently general to contain the application areas mentioned in \Cref{sec:context_and_related_work}.
+Slightly generalizing the form of the additive noise distribution would make the construction of the \bergerboos set more complicated, but it is possible in principle.